Jeff Atwood: Philanthropy

 including The Trevor Project, an organization dedicated to suicide prevention and crisis intervention for LGBTQ+ youth.
-In addition, Children’s Hunger Fund, First Generation Investors, Global Refuge, NAACP Legal Defense and Educational Fund, PEN America, Planned Parenthood, and Team Rubicon received donations from Atwood and his family.
+In addition, Children's Hunger Fund, First Generation Investors, Global Refuge, NAACP Legal Defense and Educational Fund, PEN America, Planned Parenthood, and Team Rubicon received donations from Atwood and his family.

 Atwood and his family have contributed to Alameda Post and the Alameda Food Bank.
 Atwood donated $1.5 million to 404 Media, a nonprofit news site.
 Atwood donated $100,000 to Precious Plastic, a nonprofit fighting plastic pollution.

+In 2025, Atwood started the Rural Guaranteed Minimum Income Initiative (RGMII), studying the effects of cash payments to citizens in 3 rural counties: Mercer County, West Virginia, Beaufort County, North Carolina, and Warren County, Mississippi.

-Personal
+Personal life

-Atwood is a resident of Alameda, California.
-He and his partner, Betsy Burton, have three kids.
+Atwood and his partner, Betsy Burton, have three children.